 Have I mentioned my love for curry powder?
 Well if you missed any of the other curry-ful recipes, I have a new one to share today.
 Maybe I should change the name of my blog to Karman’s Curry Crush?
 Definitely something to consider….
 You see, I don’t believe curry powder should be limited to certain ethnic dishes or cuisines, but rather used in new and exciting

+Curious how to dehydrate pineapple in the oven?
+You’ll want to read this post and get my recipe for Oven-Dried Pineapple!
 You don’t have to say goodbye to your favorite summer fruits and veggies just yet.
 Savor the flavors of seasonal fruits and veggies by dehydrating them, and enjoy for months to come.
 This month’s Recipe Redux theme is “Getting Your Dehydrator On”.
-Don’t own a dehydrator?
-That’s ok!
-I currently don’t own a dehydrator (but I’ve had my eye on this one by Nesco), so
+Don’t own a

 March is flying by.
 The Recipe Redux team is playing with patties this month to create stacks, on stacks….on stacks.
 Veggie stacks, potato patties, towering tuna burgers, chickpea cakes.
 You get the idea.
 It’s PATTY time.
 These little guys were fun to make and don’t require too much time.
 The butternut squash is roasted with curry powder prior to being added to the cakes to